-Judge Blocks Trump Rule Requiring Pharma Companies To Say Price Of Drugs In TV Ads
+Judge Blocks Trump Rule Requiring Pharma Companies To Disclose Drug Prices In TV Ads

-A federal judge on Monday stopped a Trump administration initiative that would have required drug makers to reveal the sticker price of their drugs in television ads.
+A federal judge on Monday stopped a Trump administration initiative that would have required drugmakers to reveal the sticker price of their drugs in television ads.

 Under the rule, if a medicine's list price was more than $35 a month, it would have to be stated during the commercial.
-The challenge opponents say is that a drug's list price and estimates of what people can expect to pay varies widely depending on coverage.
+The challenge, opponents say, is that a drug's list price and estimates of what people can expect to pay vary widely depending on coverage.

-The rule was blocked hours before it was set to take effect, the latest setback for the White House as Trump administration officials continue to search for ways to pressure pharmaceutical companies into lowering their prices — a proposal made by the Trump administration in the run up to last November's midterm election.
+The rule was blocked hours before it was set to take effect, the latest setback for the White House as Trump administration officials continue to search for ways to pressure pharmaceutical companies into lowering their prices — a proposal made by the Trump administration in the runup to last November's midterm election.

-The decision from U.S. District Judge Amit Mehta in Washington, D.C. ruled that the Health and Human Services Department does not have the regulatory power to make drug manufactures include the cost of drugs in television commercials.
+The decision from U.S. District Judge Amit Mehta in Washington, D.C., ruled that the Department of Health and Human Services does not have the regulatory power to make drug manufacturers include the cost of drugs in television commercials.

-Mehta wrote that in halting the rule, the court was not questioning its wisdom, but rests the issue on the law set by Congress in the first place.
+Mehta wrote that in halting the rule, the court was not questioning its wisdom, but resting the issue on the law set by Congress in the first place.

 "That policy very well could be an effective tool in halting the rising cost of prescription drugs.
 But no matter how vexing the problem of spiraling drug costs may be, HHS cannot do more than what Congress has authorized," Mehta wrote.